Fashion house BCBG Max Azria files for bankruptcy

 Reuters had reported last week that BCBG Max Azria Group was preparing to file for bankruptcy.

-The reorganization process is expected to be completed within six months and the stores will remain open duringthe process, the company said.
+The reorganisation process is expected to be completed within six months and the stores will remain open during the process, the company said.

 AlixPartners LLP and Jefferies LLC advised the company on its restructuring.